 - Throughout the five weeks of our meetings, emphasizing the absolute need to manage our time in such a way that enjoyably living one’s own life, especially one’s family life (if applicable), remains a top priority.

-- Eligibility: SFI is available to full-time, permanent faculty with a contract for the upcoming academic year and the expectation of continued employment at Baylor beyond the upcoming academic year.
+- Eligibility: SFI is available to permanent, full-time faculty members with an appointment for the upcoming academic year and the expectation of continued employment beyond the upcoming academic year.
 There are other circumstances that preclude participation in SFI.
 For example, full funding from an external research grant requires certification of fulltime work, which is mutually exclusive from participation in SFI.

 - Number of Fellowships: 20